Rocks and minerals are the beauty of the Earth. They are a picture of the world before our time.

 I am a lifelong rock and mineral nerd and I live in the Pacific Northwest.
 I spend a great deal of time traveling throughout the western states in search of cool rocks to chop up.
 I particularly love colorful rocks and will also dig some out of buckets in rock shops, too.

 I am a proud member of the Mt.
-Hood Rock Club and teach lapidary arts (stone cutting) in our club shop.
+Hood Rock Club where I first learned to cut stone.
 The objects I make are crafted in my small shop at home.
 I take large chunks of rough material to cut into slabs on a really big rock saw, then the shapes are trimmed out of the slabs on a smaller rock saw.
 I use successive grits to polish each stone by hand on a rudimentary faceting machine.
 The process is arduous but rewarding.

 The greatest joy of working with rocks and minerals is collecting the material - my "job" is to drive out as far as I can on dirt tracks to canyons and abandoned mines to look for treasure.
 You can follow my studio work, mineral finds, and flat tires on instagram: @alisonjeancole or sign up for one of my Women's Rockhounding Trips through @wildcraftstudioschool